auth0/docs/articles/email/templates.md

 * `{application.name}`
 * `{connection.name}`

 You can use these macros to set the display name of the **From Address** to something that relates to the application for which the user signed up.
 For example, the field could display `{application.name} <support@fabrikamcorp.com>`, as opposed to simply `<support@fabrikamcorp.com>`.
+Use of liquid syntax in the from field is not supported.

 You must add the [Sender Policy Framework (SPF)](http://en.wikipedia.org/wiki/Sender_Policy_Framework) and [DomainKeys Identified Mail (DKIM)](http://en.wikipedia.org/wiki/DKIM) DNS records to your domain's zone file to allow Auth0 to send digitally-signed emails on your behalf.
 Without these records, the emails may end up in your users' junkmail folders.
 Additionally, your users may see the following as the **From Address**: